Mavismeiwei/meiwei_portfolio/README.md

 Website is built into `dist` directory.

-❗**Don't forget to change/remove my `CNAME` file before deployment!**

 ## 🤖 GitHub Workflows
 Sources are automatically built on push and deployed into `gh-pages` branch with GitHub Pages.

-## 🤝 Contribution
-I'd love to accept your contributions to this project.
-I use GitHub pull requests for this purpose.
-Consult [GitHub Help](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for more information on using pull requests.

-## 🧡 Find this repository useful?
-Like the website or got inspired by it?
-Please support it by joining __[stargazers](https://github.com/xtenzQ/xtenzQ.github.io/stargazers)__ for this repository. :star:

 ## License
 ```